 - Federal funds and matching contributions may not be used to procure or obtain equipment, services, or systems (including entering into or renewing a contract) that uses telecommunications equipment or services produced by Huawei Technologies Company or ZTE Corporation (or any subsidiary or affiliate of such entities) as a substantial or essential component, or as critical technology of any system.
 Refer to Public Law 115-232, section 889 for additional information.

 - NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations.

 - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.

 FUNDING AVAILABILITY AND MATCH

-All grant awards require a minimum 1:1 match of cash or contributed goods and services, of which at least 50% should be from non-Federal sources.
+All grant awards require a minimum 1:1 match of cash or contributed goods and services, of which at least 50% should be from non-federal sources.
 The ratio of matching funds offered by the applicant is one criterion considered during the review process.
-Matching funds may include cash, in-kind contributions of staff and volunteer time, work performed, materials and services donated, or other tangible contributions to the project objectives and outcomes.
+Matching contributions may include cash, in-kind contributions of staff and volunteer time, work performed, materials and services donated, or other tangible contributions to the project objectives and outcomes.
 The cost of recent land acquisition or easement may also qualify as match for a project involving work at the acquired site.
 In addition, indirect costs that would not be paid with requested grant funding may be applied as match by an applicant with a federally approved indirect rate.
 More information about using indirect costs as match can be found here.